prolic/HumusAmqpModule/README.md

 If you want to use it without Zend Framework, use [HumusAmqp](https://github.com/prolic/HumusAmqp/) without this module.

 Documentation can be found here: [humusamqp.readthedocs.io](https://humusamqp.readthedocs.io/).

+## Installation

+The recommended way to install is through composer:

+php composer.phar require prolic/humus-amqp-module:^1.0

+You can then enable the module in your config/application.config.php by adding 'HumusAmqpModule' to the 'modules' section.

 ## Support